 We practice user-centered design, and include people on the autism spectrum into our testing, design, and brainstorm sessions.
-We even have several fulltime employees on the spectrum, who contribute substantially to the operations of our company.
+At Brain Power, we have several full-time employees on the autism spectrum, who are fully included and contribute substantially to the core work of our company.

-The Brain Power Autism Autism System aims to empower children and adults all along the autism spectrum to teach themselves practical life skills, and assess their progress numerically.
+The Empower Me system aims to empower children and adults all along the autism spectrum to teach themselves practical life skills, and assess their progress numerically.

-Above: A Mom cries during a live clinical trial session of the Brain Power Autism System, as covered by PBS Newshour.
-Find out why she was crying tear of joy.
+Above: A Mom cries during a live clinical trial session of the Empower Me system by Brain Power, as covered by PBS Newshour.
+Click the video to learn more about out why she was crying tears of joy.